microsoft/CromwellOnAzure/docs/contributing.md

 - BatchAccountName
 - StorageAccountName
 - CosmosDbAccountName
-- The image names if you have your own Azure Container Registry (TesImageName, TriggerServiceImageName, DockerInDockerImageName, BlobxferImageName)
+- The image names if you have your own Azure Container Registry (TesImageName, TriggerServiceImageName, DockerInDockerImageName, BlobxferImageName, UbuntuImageName)